sitwithariadne/website/src/pet-meditation.md

-﻿ ## How to Meditate with a Pet[^pet]

-I hope the reader is helped by these instructions and comes to no harm engaging in this guidance.
+﻿I hope the reader is helped by these instructions and comes to no harm engaging in this guidance.

 I feel meditation at it's core is about engagement, awareness, kindness, and presence.
 I've experienced benefit practicing with my cat this set of instructions.